Carthago Nova: Conquest by Rome and Republican period

 Altar of Jupiter discovered in the Roman theatre.
 Roman Theatre Museum.

 Undoubtedly, the first Roman interest in Hispania was extracting profit from its legendary mineral wealth, especially the mining deposits of the Cartagena and Mazarrón region, then under Carthaginian control.

-The Roman general Scipio Africanus took Qart Hadasht in 209 BC, renaming it Cartago Nova as a civitas stipendaria (tributary community).
+The Roman general Scipio Africanus took Qart Hadasht in 209 BC, renaming it Carthago Nova as a civitas stipendaria (tributary community).
 Later, it received Latin rights under Julius Caesar and became a Roman colony in 44 BC.
 The settlement developed into one of the most important Roman cities of Hispania.
 Administratively, it belonged to the Roman province of Hispania Citerior.

 High Empire

-The Roman prosperity of Cartago Nova was primarily based on the exploitation of the silver and lead mines of the Cartagena mining area.
+The Roman prosperity of Carthago Nova was primarily based on the exploitation of the silver and lead mines of the Cartagena mining area.
 Around 40,000 enslaved people are said to have worked in these mines, which had been exploited since Phoenician times, with Rome continuing extensive extraction.

 In 44 BC, the city was granted the title of a Roman colony under the name Colonia Vrbs Iulia Nova Carthago (C.V.I.N.C), made up of citizens with full Roman rights.

 In 27 BC, Augustus reorganized Hispania, and the city was included in the new imperial province of Hispania Tarraconensis.

 From the Republican era, there was a Roman amphitheatre in the city.
-However, it was under Augustus that Cartago Nova underwent an ambitious urban and monumental development program, which included the construction of an impressive Roman theatre and a large forum.
+However, it was under Augustus that Carthago Nova underwent an ambitious urban and monumental development program, which included the construction of an impressive Roman theatre and a large forum.

-Between the reigns of Tiberius and Claudius, Hispania Tarraconensis was divided into seven juridical convents, one of which was the Conventus Iuridicus Carthaginensis, with its capital in Cartago Nova.
+Between the reigns of Tiberius and Claudius, Hispania Tarraconensis was divided into seven juridical convents, one of which was the Conventus Iuridicus Carthaginensis, with its capital in Carthago Nova.

 Beginning in the 2nd century, like other cities of Hispania, the city experienced a slow economic and demographic decline.
 The entire eastern sector of the city was abandoned, including the forum built in the time of Augustus.
 The city contracted into the area spanning from the Concepción hill to El Molinete.
 One reason for the decline appears to have been depletion of the local mines.